electricimp/Rocky/README.md

 - Rocky adds the access control headers unless the `accessControl` setting is set to false
 - Rocky rejects non-HTTPS requests unless the `allowUnsecure` setting is not set to true
 - Rocky parsees the body (and send a 400 response if there was an error parsing the data)
-- Invoke the Rocky-level middlewares
+- Invoke the Rocky-level middleware functions
-- Invoke the Route-level middlewares
+- Invoke the Route-level middleware functions
 - Invoke the authorize function, and based on the return on authorize:
   - Invokes the request handler (is authorize returned `true`)
   - Invokes the onUnauthorized handler (is authorize returned `false`)

-If any middlewares send a response, no further action will be take on the request.
+If a middleware function send a response, no further action will be taken on the request.

 If a runtime errors occurs after the data has been parsed, the onError handler will be invoked.

 <div id="cors_requests"><h2>CORS Requests</h2></div>

-During an cross domain AJAX request, some browsers will send a [preflight request](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing#Preflight_example) to determin if it has the permissions needed to perform the action.
+During a cross domain AJAX request, some browsers will send a [preflight request](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing#Preflight_example) to determine if it has the permissions needed to perform the action.

 To accomodate preflight requests you can add a wildcard OPTIONS handler: